-THS ASPIRE mentors work one-on-one with our students helping them with planning for life beyond high school.
+THS ASPIRE mentors work one-on-one and in group settings with our students helping them with planning for life beyond high school.
 Our volunteer mentors help students with college applications, scholarships, career exploration, resuming building, budgeting, financial aid applications, apprenticeships and so much more.
 They assist them with their online research with careers and colleges.
 The most important role of the mentor is to provide students with additional support and encouragement in their pursuit of an education beyond high school.

 If you would like to be in ASPIRE print the permission slip here

 The ASPIRE program here at Thurston is important because it is giving every student an opportunity to plan for their future.
 Our community volunteers take hours out of their time to work with our students.
 Our goal is to continue to expand and impact as many THS students as possible to prepare them for life after THS.

 We offer one on one 30 minute mentoring sessions for seniors and sophomores as well as group mentoring lunch sessions for freshman and sophomores.

 MEET OUR MENTORS

 I’m a first student generation student at the University of Oregon majoring in Ethic Studies and double minoring in Spanish and Planning, Public Policy and Management.
 I have a passion for human rights and my ambition is to become an immigration lawyer.
 This past summer I had the opportunity to intern for the U.S. Census Bureau in New York City.
 I am happy to help with internship, job, college and scholarship applications!